 We do not compromise our values and we hold all information gathered from our clients with the strictest confidentiality.

 Terri Barreiro is an expert in systems change and a mission-driven venture advisor.
 She is an adjunct instructor and fellowship advisor at the Carlson School of Management, University of Minnesota.
 She is co-founder of and volunteer venture coach at Impact Hub MSP and consultant to nonprofit and philanthropic organizations.

 She is co-author of Social Entrepreneurship: the Journey from Issue to Viable Venture and founder of the Donald McNeely Center for Entrepreneurship serving the College of Saint Benedict and Saint Johns’ University.
 She brings to her work more than 30 years of experience as a nationally recognized nonprofit and philanthropy leader with extensive experience in United Way, corporate giving, and family foundation operations.
 She earned an MBA and BA cum laude at the University of Minnesota as well as completed an Executive MBA program at Carnegie Mellon University.
-She has enjoyed volunteering throughout her life, currently serving on the boards of Community Giving, Close Gaps by 5, Folk School Warroad, Market Access Fund, and Impact Hub MSP.
+She has enjoyed volunteering throughout her life, currently serving on the boards of Folk School Warroad, Market Access Fund, and Impact Hub MSP.
 Enjoying birds, nurturing native gardens and prairies is how she shares her leisure hours with her husband.

 Ashley Burdge is a strategically-minded project manager who brings passion, innovation, and structure to teams.
 Her forward-thinking work ethic invites collaborators to think broadly about challenges faced by companies, communities, and individuals.
 Ashley earned a degree in History Education from Brigham Young University and has previous work experience in St. Paul public schools.